ml-explore/mlx-examples/llava/README.md

 # LLaVA

-An example of LLaVA: Large Language and Vission Assistant in MLX.
-LLlava is a multi-modal model that can generate text from images and text prompts.[^1]
+An example of LLaVA: Large Language and Vision Assistant in MLX.[^1] LLlava is a multimodal model that can generate text given combined image and text inputs.

-## Setup:
+## Setup

 Install the dependencies: